 - Indy Racing League

 Notwithstanding the import and complexity of the liability questions in sports litigation, analysis of damages may also warrant special attention.
 For example, in the United States Football League v.
-National Football League, EI economists demonstrated that there was no reasonable basis for concluding that the NFL had caused any harm to the USFL, regardless of any harm the NFL may have caused to competition.
+National Football League, Secretariat Economists professionals demonstrated that there was no reasonable basis for concluding that the NFL had caused any harm to the USFL, regardless of any harm the NFL may have caused to competition.
 Similarly, in McNeil v.
-National Football League, EI economists demonstrated that even if the player reservation rules at issue in that litigation were unduly restrictive, those rules also may have benefited certain players by protecting them from competition from other players.
+National Football League, Secretariat Economists professionals demonstrated that even if the player reservation rules at issue in that litigation were unduly restrictive, those rules also may have benefited certain players by protecting them from competition from other players.